 Once drained and bleed, it’s time to remove the radiator.
-The nut at the other side of the radiator will also need to be removed, this will need to be turned in the opposite direction to the first one (i.e anticlockwise this time).
+You will also need to remove the nut at the other side of the radiator, this will need to be turned in the opposite direction to the first one (i.e anticlockwise this time).

 Again, place your container underneath the nut; this is just in case there is any water left at this side.
 Now both pipes are disconnected you are in a position to lift the heater from its stand, which it is simply sitting in, no further disconnections should be required.

-Ir the radiator still contains some liquid and you’re worried about staining the carpet; once disconnected from the nuts on both sides you should be able to carefully tilt the radiator to one side – this will drain it further so that it is completely empty before removing.
+If the radiator still contains some liquid and staining the carpet worries you; once disconnected from the nuts on both sides you should be able to carefully tilt the radiator to one side – this will drain it further so that it is completely empty before removing.